 The best new shows and movies streaming this week on Netflix, Disney Plus, HBO Max, and more

-Check out our guide to the best movies and shows streaming this week, September 29–October 5
+Check out our guide to the best movies and shows streaming this week, October 6–12

-Welcome back to our guide to the week's best new shows and movies!
-On this page you'll find six recommendations for the hottest films and TV shows that are available to stream this week, across a range of streamers.
+It's a new week, and that means we're back with another guide to the best new shows and movies on streaming.
+On this page, you'll find seven recommendations for some of the hottest films and TV shows that are available to watch this week.

-There's loads to choose from this time around, from heartwarming comedies to horrifying dramas, plus a new romantic movie starring Roy Kent himself, Brett Goldstein.
-Our selections cover a range of the best streaming services, from Netflix to HBO Max, so there's something for everyone here.
+It's a great week for Apple TV Plus, with a gripping true-life tale in The Lost Bus and a bold action series in The Last Frontier.
+But that's not the only streamer featured in our list, which pulls from many of the best streaming services.

-Are you ready for a great night in front of the TV?
-Then get settled in and lets find you something to watch.
-When you're done here, don't forget to take a look at our lists of the best shows on Paramount Plus and the best Disney Plus movies for more streaming inspiration.
+So if you're ready for a great night in front of the TV, then get settled in and let's find you something to watch.
+And when you're done here, don't forget to take a look at our lists of the best shows on Paramount Plus and the best Disney Plus movies for more streaming inspiration.

 Available: US/UK